 The posting frequency will depend on your client’s budget and the overall marketing strategy.
 Create a posting calendar that includes any product launches, industry events, or other important dates.

-A clear and repeatable client onboarding workflow is key to growing your client base.
+A clear and repeatable marketing agency onboarding process is key to growing your client base.

 Whether you’re starting an agency and landing your first clients or onboarding dozens of new customers per month, the experience should remain consistent.